 I have grown Jacobs Ladder or Polemonium for many years and actually stopped growing them when the breeders “improved” them and made them too tender in the winter and too prone to “melting out” in the summer heat.
 I do love the species and I have a few brand new ones in my garden for trial.

 I have never understood why so many gardeners like this Money Plant (Lunaria) Put it into a garden and money will grow almost everywhere.
 It hardly needs any instructions on how to grow it (put the roots in the ground) but it does grow well in the shade.
 It can easily turn into a weed (garden thug alert here).

-On the other hand, Toadlilies are a superb fall-blooming plant.
+On the other hand, Tricyrtis or Toadlilies are a superb fall-blooming plant.
 Their delicate flowers won’t compete with fall mums but they are in a class by themselves when it comes to fairy-like flowers.